Summary

 Vera: Because they focus on that part.

-Rick: Yeah and when you say a thing like that, when we say a thing like that, I think it’s good to say in the same breath, don’t hesitate to go change the world, but just make sure that you’re changing yourself at the same time, working on yourself.
+Rick: Yeah.
+When we say a thing like that, I think it’s good to say in the same breath, Don’t hesitate to go change the world, but just make sure that you’re changing yourself at the same time, working on yourself.

-Vera: Yes, and if you want to change the world do it out of passion.
-You know, everybody has it’s like in nature, every tree starts with a seed and there’s life energy goes through it and it wants to express itself.
-So every creature, every plant, every animal, every human being has a seed and that’s our essence and then this life energy goes through it and we have a very strong urge to express ourselves and to grow further and we all have a unique seed.
-So I want to encourage people to not change the world because the world needs it, but change the world because we want to because we love the world.
+Vera: Yes, and if you want to change the world, do it out of passion.
+Everybody has something like this in nature: every tree starts with a seed, and life energy goes through it and wants to express itself.
+Every creature, every plant, every animal, and every human being has a seed.
+That’s our essence.
+Then this life energy goes through it, and we have a very strong urge to express ourselves and to grow further.

 Vera: Exactly, yes, but only if it comes into your world.